chetanbg1/cbgwork1/README.md

  	the return type is not the part of method overloading ,so just changing the return type will not overload method in java  -compile time error

 method overriding -->  runTime Polymorphism
-	a method can only be override in sud-class, ot in same class Visibility - override method can not reduce the access of overridden method meaning - if method is public we can not make it protected or private while overriding
+	a method can only be override in sud-class, not in same class Visibility - override method can not reduce the access of overridden method meaning - if method is public we can not make it protected or private while overriding
   	Accessibility - overridiing method can increase the access of overridden method - if method is protected we can make it protected or public while overriding private, static , final method can not be overridden